whatsim/moves_retrospective/README.md

 #moves retro

-This is a little script I use for suming up historical Moves app data.
+This is a little script I use for summing up historical Moves app data.
 Moves is a pedometer app for iOS (maybe android?), and as long as you have an account you can log onto their website and download an archive of data.
 By the way, this is rad.

 In the archive there's a bunch of folder subdivisions by time, feel free to use what you're interested in, I always use 'full'.
 For purposes of this script uses the 'activities.geojson' file.